LydiaYan628/my-cdv-ss20/my-work/week9/geoExercise/README.md

-The vixualization is not an ideal one.
+The visualization is not an ideal one.
 1. The circle should be move along with the show title changing, as well as updating the corresponding country numbers.
 2. I cannot successfully translate the country name between two datasets.
 The array contains the country name in latitude and longitude dataset can not recognize the country in netflix dataset.
 3. Then I compromised and want to make the circle move between US and China, but it is not working too.
 I somehow cannot manage with the setInterval function.
 I should figure it out later.